LEEYJ1021/structural-signal-irrelevance/README.md

 (RQ2b), and how much this matters for H1's headline conclusion (RQ2c); together they surface a plausible, but not established, explanation — local-business advertising appears to run through a structurally different, non-auction serving pathway [POST-HOC / EXPLORATORY].
-Neither tier substitutes for the other.
+A further post-hoc extension (§16, M1–M3) then asks whether that same disparity can be *reduced* by algorithmic design choices, and finds the answer is conditional on the predictive model's flexibility [POST-HOC / EXPLORATORY].
+No tier substitutes for another.

 ---

 ## 2. How the Research Question Evolved

-The research question was refined in two stages, both disclosed here so a reader can weigh each part of the evidence appropriately.
+The research question was refined in three stages, all disclosed here so a reader can weigh each part of the evidence appropriately.

 **Stage 1 (original, pre-specified).**